khilscher/xboot/README.md

 XBoot consists of the following components:

 - **XBoot.Client** is a .NET Core 3.1 SDK (packaged as a nuget) that allows IoT devices to generate and send a x.509 CSR to the XBoot.Server and receive back a pfx containing a signed certificate and private key.
-  - Note, the private key never leaves the IoT device.
+  - **Note:** The private key never leaves the IoT device!
 - **XBoot.Server** is a .NET Core 3.1 Azure Function which acts as a PKI server.
 It exposes a REST endpoint that accepts Certificate Signing Requests from IoT Devices running the XBoot.Client SDK, signs them using your ceritificate, and sends back the signed x.509 certificate to the XBoot.Client.
 Optionally, you can modify the XBoot.Server code to:
   - Call into your own, or your partner, PKI APIs rather than acting as a PKI server.
   - Validate the device RegistrationID with a backend database or API.
 - **XBoot.SampleClient** is a .NET Core 3.1 console application that shows an E2E example of an IoT device sending a CSR, receiving a certificate back, and using that certificate to register with DPS and finally to authenticate with IoT Hub.
+  - The sample client sends a GUID as its RegistrationID.
+In reality a client should send something unique to the device which can be verified against a backend database or API.
+For example, a MAC address, IMEI, etc.
+  - The sample client does not integrate with a HSM.
+If your device has an HSM, this would be highly recommended!

 The following shows the output from the XBoot.SampleClient: